Wisdoms and Family

 The Story of Mai Si and My "Other Mother"

-“Bún Riêu,” a comforting Vietnamese tomato-based soup traditionally made with ground pork, crabs, and tofu, is also a dish I nostalgically cook every once in a Sunday to honor my “other mother” and the story of Mai Si.
+“Bún Riêu,” a comforting Vietnamese tomato-based soup traditionally made with ground pork, crabs, and tofu, is also a dish I nostalgically cook every once in a Sunday to honor my Aunt, my cousin Mai Si’s mother, a “childless lady” who to me was never less of a Mother.

 ***Trigger warning: grief and loss, infertility.